 We are committed to ensuring that we work to prevent modern slavery throughout our organisation and in our supply chain.
 This statement highlights the key activities we have undertaken during this financial year to combat modern slavery in our organisation and supply chain.
-This statement applies to Myonex, Inc. and its wholly-owned subsidiaries Myonex Limited (UK) and Myonex ApS (Denmark) (hereinafter, collectively, “Myonex”).
+This statement applies to Myonex, LLC and its wholly-owned subsidiaries Myonex Limited (UK) and Myonex ApS (Denmark) (hereinafter, collectively, “Myonex”).
 The information included in the statement refers to the financial year ending 31 December 2021.

 Myonex is a global leader in the clinical trials supply industry.
 Working with customers and suppliers around the world, Myonex sources, supplies, and in some cases packages, drugs and other pharmaceutical products, including ancillary equipment and supplies, for use in clinical trials.

 Myonex maintains its own offices and facilities in Horsham, Pennsylvania (United States), Leicester, United Kingdom, and Berlin, Germany, as well as a warehouse, packaging, and distribution facility in Glostrup (Copenhagen), Denmark operated by a Myonex business partner.
 Myonex also maintains a strategic partner depot network spanning countries in Europe, North America, Latin America, Asia Pacific, Middle East, and Africa.